Lemongrass Tofu

 I wouldn’t recommend using fried tofu or tofu puffs for this recipe, as the skin formed on the outside won’t let the flavour penetrate as well as a raw one.

-Here’s an example of the two different types of tofu I generally buy (unless I need silken tofu for something).
+Here’s an example of the two types of tofu I generally buy (unless I need silken tofu for something) – medium-firm or firm.
 You can see that the one on the left is softer and will melt in your mouth rather than be chewy.
 The one on the right is great for so many other uses.
 It’s perfect for shaving, on skewers, or in curries.
+It holds its shape better and is generally the more popular option.

-The one we’re using hasn’t had all the liquid pressed out of it, so it is lighter and bouncier.
+The tofu we’re using for this recipe, however, hasn’t had all the liquid pressed out of it, so it is lighter and bouncier.
+Once it’s infused with aromatics, it turns into a flavour sensation.

 How to trim and prepare lemongrass

 Lemongrass can be a little intimidating.
-So, to give you some reassurance and confidence that you’ll get this right, here are a few things to keep in mind when using it.
+So, to give you some reassurance and confidence that you’ll get this right, here are a few things to remember when using it.

 The stalk’s soft, inner, white part will be used for the marinade.
 The rest is super hard and fibrous and not ideal for eating.
-Save it for stock or tea.
+It’s great added to stock or used in tea with some fresh ginger.

 Cut down the lemongrass to about a 3-4 inch long piece.
 This part has the most flavour and is softer than the rest.
-Trim off the hard base and peel back a leaf or two that’s pretty tough and woody.
+Trim off the hard base and peel back a layer or two, which is pretty tough and woody.

 Tips for making this lemongrass tofu recipe

-- Use medium-firm tofu, not an extra firm, as the texture and overall flavour won’t be the same.
-I find that firm tofu needs to be pan-fried first to get some colour before use.
+- Tofu Firmness: Use medium-firm tofu, not firm or extra firm, as the texture and overall flavour won’t be the same.

-- Use fresh lemongrass, chilli, and garlic for the best results.
+- Fresh is Best: Use fresh lemongrass, chilli, and garlic for the best results.
 The jarred product won’t yield the same delicious flavour.

-- The longer you leave it to marinade, the more intense the flavour.
+- Marination Time: The longer you leave it to marinade, the more intense the flavour.
 I like to leave it for at least two hours.

-- Toss the tofu gently when covering with the marinade and when pan-frying.
+- Be Gentle: Toss the tofu gently when covering it with the marinade and pan-frying.
 Don’t be rough with it, as the tofu will fall apart.

-- The smaller the pieces of tofu, the more flavour will go into the pieces of tofu, and give each piece will be a flavour bomb.
+- Size of Tofu Pieces: The smaller the pieces of tofu, the more flavour will go into it.
+Each piece will become a flavour bomb.

 What can you serve with lemongrass tofu?